Great Purge: Background

-A power vacuum developed in the Communist Party, the ruling party in the Soviet Union (USSR), after the 1924 death of Vladimir Lenin; established figures in Lenin's government attempted to succeed him.
+A power vacuum developed in the Communist Party, the ruling party in the Soviet Union (USSR), after Vladimir Lenin's death in 1924; established figures in Lenin's government attempted to succeed him.
 Joseph Stalin, the party's general secretary, triumphed over his opponents by 1928 and gained control of the party.
 Initially, Stalin's leadership was widely accepted; Trotsky, his main political adversary, was forced into exile in 1929 and Stalin's doctrine of "socialism in one country" became party policy.
 Party officials began to lose faith in his leadership in the early 1930s, however, largely due to the human cost of the first five-year plan and the collectivization of agriculture (including the Holodomor famine in Ukraine).

 In 1930, the party and police officials feared the "social disorder" caused by the upheavals of forced collectivization of peasants, the resulting famine of 1930–1933 and the massive, uncontrolled migration of millions of peasants to cities.
 The threat of war heightened Stalin's (and Soviet) perception of marginal and politically-suspect populations as potential sources of an uprising during a possible invasion.
 Stalin began to plan for the preventive elimination of potential recruits for a mythical "fifth column of wreckers, terrorists and spies."